babylonhealth/ios-playbook/Cookbook/Technical-Documents/SlackCIIntegration.md

 * #### `/fastlane`

-Runs any lane defined in the `Fastflie`.
+Runs any lane defined in the `Fastfile`.
 It requires the lane name as the first parameter:

 ```
 /fastlane test_babylon